NOTICE: This post is over 180 days old. This information may be outdated if you're looking for new or upcoming information.

 Newburgh also has the largest Energy Performance Contract for school districts in New York State.
 This $29 million project was at no cost to the taxpayers, will provide an annual savings of $1.3M in energy costs and reduce greenhouse gases by 60%.

 Dr. Padilla leads a district of approximately 2,000 employees, 1100 teachers, 12,000 scholars, 14 school buildings spread throughout four municipalities and manages a operating budget of $287 million.
 Dr. Padilla holds a doctorate in Education with a focus on Urban School Leadership.
 He was previously a teacher and principal for the NYC Department of Education, a member of Harvard University’s Principal’s Advisory Board, an Education Policy Fellow at Columbia University, a fellow for the Broad Center at the Yale School of Management, and a Deeper Learning Equity Fellow.
 He is a published author and an adjunct professor at SUNY New Paltz and Fordham University.
+Dr. Padilla is a graduate of SUNY Brockport and holds two Master's degrees and a Doctorate from Fordham University's Graduate School of Education.

 Dr. Padilla is a member of the Board of Trustees for Montefiore St. Luke’s Cornwall Hospital as well as the Newburgh Armory Unity Center.
 He is the founding President of the New York Association of Latino Administrators and Superintendents (NYSALAS), and a member of the Greater Newburgh Rotary Club.